Tesla recalls 'Full Self-Driving' to fix unsafe actions

 Tesla has received 18 warranty claims that could be caused by the software from May of 2019 through Sept.
 12, 2022, the documents said.
 But the Austin, Texas, electric vehicle maker told the agency it is not aware of any deaths or injuries.

-In a statement, NHTSA said it found the problems during tests performed as part of an investigation into Tesla’s “Full Self-Driving” and “Autopilot” software that take on some driving tasks.
-The investigation remains open, and the recall doesn’t address the full scope of what NHTSA is scrutinizing, the agency said.
+In a statement, NHTSA said it found the problem during tests performed as part of an investigation into Tesla’s “Full Self-Driving” and “Autopilot” software that take on some driving tasks.

+“As required by law and after discussions with NHTSA, Tesla launched a recall to repair those defects,” the agency said.

 Despite the names “Full Self-Driving” and “Autopilot,” Tesla says on its website that the cars cannot drive themselves and owners must be ready to intervene at all times.